zarr-conventions/zarr-conventions-spec/ROADMAP.md

 ### Specification Refinement

-- [ ] Review and incorporate community feedback from draft spec
+- [x] Review and incorporate community feedback from draft spec

 ### Testing with new conventions

-- [ ] Develop new conventions for geo:proj, multiscales, and dggs following this framework
+- [x] Develop new conventions for geo:proj, multiscales, and dggs following this framework
-- [ ] Iterate on convention spec based on early adopters
+- [x] Iterate on convention spec based on early adopters

 ### Community Engagement with existing conventions

+- [x] Publish specification via GitHub
 - [ ] Share specification on Zarr Zulip
 - [ ] Gather feedback from key stakeholders (e.g., OME, GeoZarr, Xarray, GDAL)
 - [ ] Address feedback and iterate on specification